RandomSearch18/a-level-project/docs/readme.md

 ```

 I tested it and it seemed to work as intended, although I cannot test it properly during development as the service worker is disabled during development.

+##### Debug buttons stakeholder feedback

+When showing the app to Andrew, he used the "clear stored data" button after playing with the options, and found it intuitive and acknowledged the warining, which is good to see.

 #### Sprint 4: Live location updates